Green Card Experts

 No, buying a house in the USA is not a path to a Green Card.
 You can only obtain a Permanent Resident Card through employment, investment, family reunification, or by winning the Green Card Lottery.

-Step by step guide to buying a house in the USA
+Step-by-step guide to buying a house in the USA

 To buy a house in the USA, you will roughly follow these steps: